stollander33/docs/docs/users/user_guide.md

 5. #### Update your submodules (alternative to step 4)

-This step is only required if you DIDN'T upgrade your RAPyDo version because the new version or YOUR_PROJECT do not require a new version of RAPyDo.
+This step is only required if you DIDN'T upgrade your RAPyDo version because YOUR_PROJECT does not require a new version of RAPyDo.
 In this case you will have to update your submodules and your project branch:

-`rapydo update`
+`rapydo update --rebuild`

-To update your submodules only: `rapydo update -i main`
+To update your submodules only: `rapydo update -i main --rebuild`

+With the *rebuild* flag the update procedure will automatically verify which builds need to be recreated and it will start the rebuild procedure.
+This option will ensure the minimum amount of time to update the system.
+As alternative you can perform a complete rebuild of your images once updated:

-Consider the opportunity to rebuild your containers build with: `rapydo build -rf`
+`rapydo update && rapydo build -rf`

 6. #### Upgrade completed